Section 6: Approved sports – activities and specific rules

 Teams must assemble and be ready to play five minutes before scheduled kick off.

-The ten Regions divided into two pools.
+Ten team championship: The ten (10) teams are divided into two pools.
 A round robin to be played within each pool.
+Teams will be allocated in the following pools, based on results from previous year:

 Pool A – 1, 4, 5, 8, 9